jholsten/me2e/README.md

 - `settings`: Settings that affect the runtime execution of the tests, interactions with Docker and with the containers
 - `environment`: Definition of the test environment

+To enable autocompletion and obtain descriptions for the fields of the me2e-config file, follow the [instructions to load the JSON schema into your IDE](#autocomplete).

 When the test execuction is started, the file `me2e-config.yml` is loaded from the `resources` folder, parsed and then the test environment is started.
 To change the name of the config file to be searched for, you can annotate any class with the [`Me2eTestConfig`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e/-me2e-test-config/index.html) annotation anywhere in your project and set the `config` field to the name of your config file.